theupdateframework/pep-maximum-security-model/README.rst

 set of delegated targets metadata for the project.

-Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the recently-claimed role to the claimed role.
+Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the *recently-claimed* role to the *claimed* role.
 Project transaction processes MUST also be applied atomically: either all metadata and targets -- or none of them -- are added.
 The project transaction processes and snapshot process SHOULD work concurrently.
-Finally, project transaction processes SHOULD keep in memory the latest claimed, recently-claimed, and unclaimed metadata so that they will be correctly updated in new consistent snapshots.
+Finally, project transaction processes SHOULD keep in memory the latest *claimed*, *recently-claimed*, and *unclaimed* metadata so that they will be correctly updated in new consistent snapshots.

 The queue MAY be processed concurrently in order of appearance, provided that the following rules are observed: